CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/DestinyPoints.md

 # Destiny Points

-A Destiny Point represents a character's ability to tip the scale of fate in their favor through their very will.
+A Destiny Point represents a players ability to tip the scales of fate in favor of their character.
 Characters can hold up to a maximum of 3 destiny points.

 ## Preemptive Destiny Point